databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/docs/ml-developer-guide.md

 **Note**: MLflow Recipes currently supports regression problems, with support for other problem types (classification, etc) planned for the future.
-Usage of MLflow Recipes is encouraged but not required: you can still use the provided CI/CD and ML resource configs to build production ML pipelines, as long as you provide ML notebooks for model training and inference under `notebooks`.
+Usage of MLflow Recipes is encouraged but not required: you can still use the provided CI/CD and ML resource configs to build production ML pipelines, as long as you provide ML notebooks  under `notebooks` directory of the corresponding component, for example, model training notebooks in `{{cookiecutter.project_name_alphanumeric_underscore}}/training/notebooks`, batch inference notebook in `{{cookiecutter.project_name_alphanumeric_underscore}}/deployment/batch_inference/notebooks`.
-See code comments in files under `notebooks/` for the expected interface & behavior of these notebooks.
+See code comments in files under `notebooks` for the expected interface & behavior of these notebooks.

 If you're not using MLflow Recipes, you can still follow the docs below to develop your ML code, skipping sections that are targeted at MLflow Recipes users.
 Then, when you're ready